Getting there can be a little confusing depending on where you are coming from.

-After you have exited Thai Immigration you catch a bus (40 Bt/person) across the bridge to Lao Immigration in Huay Xai where you need to complete a visa and arrival card (See our Lao Immigration page for costs and visa eligibility details and a copy of the Lao Immigration card you can download and use).
+After you have exited Thai Immigration you have to catch a bus (40 Bt/person + a baggage charge) across the bridge to Lao Immigration in Huay Xai where you need to complete a visa and arrival card (See our Lao Immigration page for costs and visa eligibility details and a copy of the Lao Immigration card you can download and use).
 Opening hours at Huay Xai Immigration are 0600 – 2200.
-It pays to leave early as it’s not uncommon to wait 45 to 90 minutes at Lao Immigration if several buses arrive at once.
+It pays to leave your hotel no later than 0800 as it’s not uncommon to wait 45 to 90 minutes at Lao Immigration if several buses arrive at once.

 After clearing Lao Immigration, if you are on a Mekong Kayaks organised cruise your guide will meet you at Immigration, facilitate clearances and have transport to the port waiting.